What are the Signs of a Stroke?

 • Diabetes increases the risk of stroke as it can damage blood vessels, particularly smaller vessels in the brain.

 • High levels of cholesterol can lead to atherosclerosis (hardening and narrowing of arteries), which can increase the risk of blood clots and blockages.
+Track your cholesterol and blood pressure using this American Heart Association handout.

 • Being overweight or obese and leading a sedentary lifestyle can contribute to other risk factors such as high blood pressure, diabetes, and high cholesterol.